 You need to get a journal and write in it every day, I did and it really helped me.

 Or I could say:

 I would urge you to get a journal and try and write your emotions down, I did and it really helped me.

 So the reason for this post is to help all of those people who read this blog understand that not everyone has emotional intelligence.
-Some people just have their own agenda, and irrespective of if they are hurting the fact that they do not care about others does not condone their actions.
+Some people just have their own agenda and, irrespective of it if they are hurting, it does not condone their actions.
 They don’t have the intelligence to reflect, they don’t want to reflect and they don’t want to listen.
 When you are on the ocean of despair they are people that are dangerous to be around.

 Why am I saying all of this now because I will be doing another blog that I hope will help people not to get sucked into all the negative shit that is out there; because, quite frankly, I am sick of it.